felipessalvatore/Recommender/README.md

 >> The duration of the whole training with 20000 steps is 34.79 seconds,which is equal to: 0:0:0:34 (DAYS:HOURS:MIN:SEC)
->> The mean square error the whole valid dataset is  0.867328
+>> The mean square error of the whole valid dataset is  0.867328
 ```